What Does Median Mean?

 First, sort the numbers in ascending order:

 The median was 20 in Example 1.
-So there are just as many who have less than 20 pennies as there are people who have more than 20 pennies in their pocket.
+So there are just as many kids who have fewer than 20 pennies in their pocket as there are kids who have more than 20 pennies.

 In the example, there were 11 observations, which is an odd number.
-When you find the median of an odd number, there is always one number in the middle.
+When you find the median of an odd number, there is always one number in the middle—in the case of this example, there are five numbers to either side of 20.
 If you had 10 observations, which is an even number, there would be two numbers in the middle.
-To find the median, you must then add the two numbers in the middle and then divide the sum by 2.
+In that case, to find the median, you would add the two numbers in the middle and then divide their sum by 2.

 Example 2

-You ask 10 other students in your class about how much money they have, and get these numbers:
+You ask 10 more students in your class about how many pennies they have, and get these numbers:

 You sort the numbers in ascending order